There are two types of offline files in Digiexam:

 Start an exam with an offline file

-To start an exam with an offline file, you need to add the downloaded file to a USB-device, which can then be used to start an exam offline.
-Start the exam offline by opening the DigiExam client on a computer with no internet connection, then insert the USB-device with the offline file into that computer.
+To start an exam with an offline file, you need to add the downloaded file to a USB-drive, which can then be used to start an exam offline.
+Start the exam offline by opening the Digiexam client on a computer with no internet connection, then insert the USB-drive with the offline file into that computer.

-The DigiExam client will ask for a USB-device if there is no active internet connection when an exam is handed in.
-When a USB-device is inserted into the computer an offline answer file that contains the student's answers will be automatically downloaded to the USB-device.
+When an exam is handed in without internet connection, the Digiexam client will ask for a USB-drive.
+When a USB-drive is inserted into the computer an offline answer file that contains the student's answers will automatically be downloaded to the USB-drive.

-The offline answer file will be named with the Exam ID and student code with a hyphen between them and with the file extension ".dxr" (for example, 69497003-digiexamtest1.dxr).
+The offline answer file will be named with the Exam ID and student code with a hyphen between them and with the file extension .dxr (for example, 123456789-test.dxr).

 Upload offline answer file

-Drag and drop the offline answer file in the crosshatched area (see figure 4), or click inside the crosshatched area to search for the offline answer file on your computer's file system.
+Drag and drop the offline answer file in the crosshatched area (figure 4), or click inside the crosshatched area to search for the offline answer file on your computer's file system.
 It's possible to batch import answer files.

-The status of the added offline answer files is shown under the heading "Status" (see figure 5).
-When all offline answer files have been added, click the "Upload" button to start the upload.
+The status of the added offline answer files is shown under the heading Status (figure 5).
+When all offline answer files have been added, click the Upload button to start the upload.